Overfishing Facts: What You Need To Know

 Fish Farming: A Solution or a Problem?

-The World Bank predicts that by 2030, nearly two-thirds of fish for human consumption will come from aquaculture.
-However, this method has problems.
-Studies indicate that fish farming can lead to environmental issues such as water pollution and habitat destruction.
+The World Bank predicts that by 2030, nearly two-thirds of the fish people eat will come from fish farms.
+However, fish farming can cause environmental problems like water pollution and habitat destruction.

-Moreover, farmed fish often require feed from wild fish, which can further deplete certain fish populations.
-There's also the concern of genetic and disease transfer to wild species.
+Farmed fish often require feed made from wild fish, which can further decrease wild fish populations.
+There are also concerns about farmed fish spreading diseases and genetic issues to wild fish.

-While fish farming presents a viable solution to meet the global demand for fish, it requires sustainable practices to reduce its environmental impact.
+While fish farming can help meet the growing demand for seafood, it needs to be done sustainably to minimize its environmental impact.

 Global Initiatives and Agreements